 \subsection{Digital Transformation of SMEs}

-Digital transformation \cite{kohli2025digital, wang2024strengthening, ayaz2025ethical, da2025digital, tripathi2024mapping} has become a defining feature of the modern SME landscape, enabling smaller enterprises to modernize operations, improve efficiency, and strengthen competitiveness in digital markets.
-This shift is increasingly driven by the integration of AI into both operational workflows and strategic decision-making, positioning it as a catalyst for SME growth, innovation, and long-term competitiveness \cite{SMEAustraliaAIAdoption2025}.
-Current adoption trends focus on automating repetitive tasks, enhancing customer engagement through chatbots and recommendation systems, and applying data analytics for informed decision-making.
-For example, Yuwono et al. \cite{yuwono2024information} highlight the use of ICT across diverse SME sectors such as manufacturing, agriculture, and mining; Indiani et al. \cite{indiani2025unlocking} examine how digital transformation unlocks e-commerce potential; Kohli et al. \cite{kohli2025digital} emphasize its role in strengthening supply chain management; El et al. \cite{el2024leveraging} explore applications in sustainable agriculture; and Vukovic et al. \cite{vukovic2025ai} along with Lu et al. \cite{lu2023developing} focus on financial services.
-Similarly, Treasure et al. \cite{treasure2019scaffolded} highlight healthcare applications, Graziosi et al. \cite{graziosi2024vision} discuss sustainable additive manufacturing, Da et al. \cite{da2025digital} analyze manufacturing competitiveness, and De et al. \cite{de2025technology} examine the role of digital twin technology in SMEs.
-While these practices demonstrate the potential of AI and digital technologies to enhance efficiency and competitiveness, they also reveal the uneven readiness of SMEs, largely due to gaps in secure, ethical, and responsible AI adoption.
+The term ``digital transformation" \cite{kohli2025digital, wang2024strengthening, ayaz2025ethical, da2025digital, tripathi2024mapping} typically refers to the strategic integration of digital technologies across all aspects of business operations, thereby transforming the way SMEs operate and provide value.
+Its main objective is to tackle persistent problems like SMEs' limited operational efficiency, data fragmentation, lack of skills, dependence on manual processes, and scalability barriers.
+Through the adoption of digital tools and platforms, SMEs can improve transparency, agility, and data governance while strengthening customer relationship management, streamlining production, and improving supply chain coordination.
+As a result, digital transformation has become a defining feature of the modern SME landscape - enabling smaller enterprises to modernize operations, enhance efficiency, and compete effectively in digital markets.
+Increasingly, this transformation is being accelerated by the integration of AI technologies into operational workflows and strategic decision-making, positioning it as a key catalyst for SME innovation, growth, and long-term competitiveness \cite{SMEAustraliaAIAdoption2025}.

+Current adoption trends focus on automating repetitive tasks, improving customer engagement with chatbots and recommendation systems, and using data analytics to make well-informed decisions across various business sectors.
+For instance, Indiani et al. \cite{indiani2025unlocking} investigate how digital transformation unlocks e-commerce potential; Yuwono et al. \cite{yuwono2024information} emphasize the use of digital technologies across various SME sectors like manufacturing, agriculture, and mining; Kohli et al. \cite{kohli2025digital} highlight how it can improve supply chain management; El et al. \cite{el2024leveraging} investigate how it can be used in sustainable agriculture; and Vukovic et al. \cite{vukovic2025ai} and Lu et al. \cite{lu2023developing} concentrate on financial services.
+Treasure et al. \cite{treasure2019scaffolded} emphasize applications in healthcare, Da et al. \cite{da2025digital} analyze manufacturing competitiveness, De et al. \cite{de2025technology} explore the role of digital twin technology in SMEs, and Graziosi et al. \cite{graziosi2024vision} discuss sustainable additive manufacturing.
+While these practices demonstrate the potential of digital technologies to enhance efficiency and competitiveness, they also reveal the uneven readiness of SMEs, largely due to gaps in secure, ethical and responsible adoption of AI technologies.